 17. MathPix Problem Solver

-MathPix Problem is a bit of a cheat app but ideal for engineering students or those anyone else stuggling with a maths problem.
+MathPix Problem is a bit of a cheat app but ideal for engineering students or anyone else struggling with a math problem.
 This app lets you take a snapshot of a math problem and then it solves it for you.

 It can read both handwriting and printed text and then provides you with the solution in front of your very eyes.
 It has very high reviews with most users absolutely singing its praises.

-Of course in the long run, its best to learn for yourself how to solve those pesky equations but every little helps.
+Of course, in the long run, it is best to learn for yourself how to solve those pesky equations but every little bit helps.